Did you know that there are around two dozen different risks that every gastric surgery patient should be aware of before opting for the procedure?

 Understandably, the risk of death sounds terrifying.
 Fortunately, the experience has shown that the initial procedure-related mortality rate for all common weight-loss surgeries is only 0.14% or less.

 After the gastric surgery is completed, the patient starts with a post-operative treatment and recovery plan.
-Even if the patient follows all the guidelines, there are few risks and complications independent of them.
-These post-operative short term complications include:
+Even if the patient follows all the guidelines, there are a few risks and complications independent of them.
+These post-operative short-term complications include:

 - Leaks – patients who have a body mass index (BMI) greater than > 50 kg/m2, have a dysmetabolic syndrome X, or those undergoing revisional bariatric operations are most at risk for experiencing leaks.